michauhl/RBPBench/README.md

 RBFOX2	clipper_idr	k562_eclip	batch_compare_test/RBFOX2.k562_eclip.clipper_idr.bed
 ```
 Column 1 is the RBP ID, column 2 the method ID, column 3 the data ID, and column 4 the path
-to the BED file containing the genomic regions (typically binding regions of the RBP determined through CLIPseq).
+to the BED file containing the genomic regions (typically binding regions of the RBP determined through CLIP-seq).
-In this example, method ID describes the peak calling methods, while data ID describes the CLIP protocol+cell type
+In this example, method ID describes the peak calling methods, while data ID describes the CLIP-seq protocol + cell type
 combination.
 From these, we ge the following to comparisons:

 1. compare the peak calling methods (i.e., their results) `clipper_idr`, `dewseq_w100_s5` with